 • Blood clots (Leg or Lung)

 This is rare, and preventative measures such as stockings, and intra-operative calf compression devices are performed routinely.
 In addition all patients receive blood thinning injections to reduce the risk of clots forming.

 • Staple line leak

-Excessive scarring occurs at the gastric anastomosis (join) and narrows the lumen preventing easy passage of fluids and food.
-It occurs in 3% of pateints and requires a gastroscopy with a balloon dilation to enlarge the narrowing.
+Rarely excessive scarring occurs at the gastric anastomosis (join) and narrows the lumen preventing easy passage of fluids and food.
+This requires a gastroscopy and dilation to improve the narrowing.

 • Gastric Pouch dilation

 Overtime if small meal volumes are not adhered too some patients can stretch the stomach so they can eat larger volumes of food.
 This results in weight regain, with the only intervention being further surgery.

 • Internal hernia

 Rarely small bowel becomes caught in the rearranged anatomy and causes a blockage requiring a laparoscopic (keyhole) surgery to remedy.